brct-james/guild-golems/README.md

 ```

 - - Where new_status is the desired task from the set [`idle`, `harvesting`, `traveling`, `invoking`]
-- - Where instructions contain key:value pairs specific to each type of activity
+- - Where instructions contain key:value pairs specific to each type of activity, for example:
 - - - `idle` instructions | {}
 - - - `traveling` instructions | {"route": "A-G|A-SWF|WALK"}
+- - - `harvesting` instructions | {"node_symbol": "A-G|FOUNTAIN-WATER"}

 ---